robindrost/docs-1/docs/android-sdk.md

 To customize the loading indicator, create a layout named `livery_player_audio_only_view.xml`.

 For this layout, there are no IDs available.
 This means that whenever the player is playing only audio, this layout will be shown.

+## Change log

+### 1.6.4

+Fixed a crash occured when player.dispose() method was called due to uiElementsHandler not being able to find the player instance.